finos-labs/learnaix-h-2025/README.md

 ##### Option 1: Run Plugin on Snowflake

-- No need to install Moddodle
+- No need to install Moodle
 - you can run the plugin directly inside your Snowflake environment.
 - _Note:_ If you only want to use Snowflake, you can _skip the local setup steps_ below.